-From this content funnel, you can then channel the traffic into a digital product (landing page), e-commerce store, affiliate product, newsletter signup, service offer, video sales page, webinar, viral sharing offer, or contact us page.
-These are multiple ways a visitor can be converted into a subscriber, lead or buyer.
+From this content funnel, we channel the traffic into a digital product (landing page), e-commerce store, affiliate product, newsletter signup, service offer, video sales page, webinar, viral sharing offer, etc.

 Our Content Marketing Approach

 We follow a structured content marketing plan that includes: